CamdenB16/Game-Store/IP_24-main/README.md

 A modern React-based web application for discovering, searching, and purchasing video games, featuring user authentication, order history, and a dynamic shopping cart.

+## Note for Viewers

+This website is currently not hosted.
+If you would like a rundown of how the code works and a demo of the working website, navigate to this directory and download the video file.
+Hope you enjoy!

+Directory: Game-Store/IP_24-main/Documents/Mini-Assignments/mini_assignment_2/CamdenHenry_FinalProject.mp4

 ---

 ## Table of Contents